Rules & Regulations

 These themes can be covered through any course including social studies, history, geography, science, language arts, the arts or other.

 - Be the original creation of the classroom entrant as represented by the account.
-All text and photos 1, 2, 3 and 4 must be original.
-Photo 5 must be original or the entrant must have obtained all of the proper approvals and permissions from the copyright holders.
+All elements, including music and images must be original or the entrant must have obtained all of the proper approvals and permissions from the copyright holders.

 - Be presented in at least one of Canada’s two official languages, English or French.

-- Be no longer than 5 photos with 150 characters per photo.
-Anything beyond the allotted numbers will not be considered as part of the finished product.
+- Be no longer than 60 seconds.
+Anything beyond the allotted time will not be considered as part of the finished product.

-- Be uploaded in the following picture file types: JPG, JPEG, PNG and GIF.
+- Be uploaded in the following video file types: 3GP, AAC, AVI, FLV, MP4, MOV and MPEG-2.

 III.
 All contest participants or class must:

-- Upload, before Friday, February 22, 2019, at 20:59:59 PM (Eastern Time), the photos and captions on the contest website where it will become available for public voting on Monday March 4, 2019.
-Upon submission of the photos and captions, classes will have to complete an online form with captions and proof that the submissions is student driven.
+Upload, before Friday, February 28, 2020, at 8:59:59 PM (Eastern Time), the video on the contest website where it will become available for public voting on Monday March 9, 2020.
+Upon submission of the video, classes will have to complete an online form with the video and proof that the submissions is student driven.
 Portions of this form will be visible to the public while some will be visible only to the judges.
 To be considered student-driven, the majority of inspiration, planning, filming, editing and post-production must be done by students in the class.
 Teachers and other volunteers may assist as necessary; however, the majority of work should be done by students.

-- Use only one (1) email address of the teacher who enters the Contest on behalf of his or her Grade 7, 8 or 9/Secondary 1, 2 or 3 class or split class.
+Use only one (1) email address of the teacher who enters the Contest on behalf of his, her or their Grade 6, 7, 8 or 9/Secondary 1, 2 or 3 class or split class.
 In the event of a dispute regarding the identity of an entrant, the entry will be deemed to have been submitted by the authorized holder of the email address at the time of entry.
 For these purposes, the "authorized holder" is the natural person who is assigned to the submitted email address by an Internet access or online service provider, or other organization responsible for assigning email addresses for the domain associated with the submitted email address.

-- Must engage the community to encourage votes for their photo essay.
-The fifteen (15) shortlisted classes, include the classes with the ten (10) photo essays that receive the most votes, and the classes with the five (5) photos essays that are chosen to be the staff picks will be asked to explain in 250 words or less, the methods by which they promoted their photo essay within the community.
-These fifteen (15) classes will be contacted by email on March 20, 2019 and must submit their 250 words by 12:01pm ET on March 25, 2019.
+Must engage the community to encourage votes for their video.
+The fifteen (15) shortlisted classes, include the classes with the ten (10) videos that receive the most votes, and the classes with the five (5) videos that are chosen to be the staff picks will be asked to explain in 250 words or less, the methods by which they promoted their video within the community.
+These fifteen (15) classes will be contacted by email on March 20, 2020 and must submit their 250 words by 12:01pm ET on March 23, 2020.
 All classes must demonstrate community engagement in order to qualify for contest prizes.

-5. Once a photo essay is submitted to the contest it will remain hidden from the public until 12:01 PM (Eastern Time) on Monday, March 4, 2019.
+5. Once a video is submitted to the contest it will remain hidden from the public until 12:01 PM (Eastern Time) on Monday, March 9, 2020.
 At that time all submissions will be visible on the contest website and the public voting period will begin.
 Voters will be required to register their e-mail address on the website.
 Voting is limited to one vote per person per calendar day in Eastern Standard Time.
-Anyone is eligible to vote for their favourite photo essay(s).
+Anyone is eligible to vote for their favourite video(s).

-- At no point will the total number of votes cast for each classroom be public.
-Totals will be used by the judges only to determine the top ten photo essays as decided by public vote.
+At no point will the total number of votes cast for each classroom be public.
+Totals will be used by the judges only to determine the top ten videoss as decided by public vote.

-- The top ten (10) and five (5) staff picks photo essays will be short-listed and judged by a panel of judges made up of contest partners to determine the winners of the grand prize, the runner-up prizes and honorable mentions.
+The top ten (10) and five (5) staff picks videos will be short-listed and judged by a panel of judges made up of contest partners to determine the winners of the grand prize, the runner-up prizes and honorable mentions.

-- Judging panels will select the winners during the week of March 25, 2019 at the offices of The Royal Canadian Geographical Society.
+Judging panels will select the winners during the week of March 23, 2020 at the offices of The Royal Canadian Geographical Society

-6. Between the dates of March 25 and March 29, 2019, at the offices of The Royal Canadian Geographical Society, 50 Sussex Drive, Ottawa, Ontario, a panel of judges from the Contest Group Entities will select the grand prize runner up and honourable mention entries from the fifteen (15) short-listed photo essays composed of the top ten (10) and five (5) staff picks photo essays.
+6. Between the dates of March 25 and March 29, 2020, at the offices of The Royal Canadian Geographical Society, 50 Sussex Drive, Ottawa, Ontario, a panel of judges from the Contest Group Entities will select the grand prize runner up and honourable mention entries from the fifteen (15) short-listed videos composed of the top ten (10) and five (5) staff picks videos.
 Judging will be based on this rubric of criteria.

 - The decision of the judges is final and binding without right of appeal.